-This is a particularly wonderful skill for a food addict, as it can be compared to surfing the wave of a food craving.
+This is a particularly wonderful skill for someone who struggles with their relationship with food and eating.
+It can be compared to surfing the wave of a food craving, or when you are uncomfortable in fullness.
 At the beginning it feels intolerable; you feel like the only way to make it go away is to give in and satisfy it.
-In eating disorder recovery, you learn how to endure the craving, almost embracing this uneasiness as it passes.
+In the recovery and personal growth process, you learn how to endure the craving, almost embracing this uneasiness as it passes.

 What does Yin Yoga do for the body?

-Yin Yoga works deep into connective tissues and into the bones and fascia, versus stretching or strengthening muscles.
-It can help with changing the actual architecture of the body, as well as thoughts and emotions.
+Yin yoga works deep into connective tissues and into the bones and fascia, versus stretching or strengthening muscles.
+It can help with changing the actual architecture of the body, as well as helping to influence thoughts and emotions.